Where Is My Heart?: Reception

-The PSP version received "favorable" reviews, while the PC version received above-average reviews, according to the review aggregation website Metacritic.
+The PSP version received "generally favorable reviews", while the PC version received "mixed or average reviews", according to the review aggregation website Metacritic.

 GameZone reviewer David Sanchez gave applause to the gameplay and art direction, proclaiming the PSP version "...a wonderful experience that's both a work of art and proper homage to classic game design...one of the most genius gameplay formats seen in a platformer in a long time."
 Brendon Keogh of Edge praised the ingenuity in the separated frames mechanic, stating, "A less skilled developer could easily abuse such a novel device, but the restrained, careful design of Where is my Heart? ensures the game lasts just long enough to get the most out of its mechanic without succumbing to padding."
 Christian Donlan of Eurogamer also commended the design as "...a concept so ingenious, I'm stunned I've never seen it before."

 Conversely, David Wolinsky of The A.V.
 Club found the same PSP version interesting but somewhat repetitive, saying, "A bit one-note.
 It's an incredibly interesting note, but still, there isn't much variation as you work your way through all 26 levels."
 The major complaint of IGNs Ryan Clements was simply that the game's play-through time is too short, recommending the same PSP version with a caveat: "Play it for something a little different, even if the experience doesn't last longer than a few hours."